 Vanilla extract is a very easy homemade gift to make someone (or someones) for the holidays.
-In fact it's just as easy to make a large quantity to be given to many recipients as it is to make a small batch.
+It's just as easy to make a large quantity to be given to many recipients as it is to make a small batch.

 The photos below show a potato vodka.
-I am not partial to that brand, it just happened to be the cheapest.
+I am not partial to that brand, it just happened to be the cheapest non-grain alcohol available (some people are sensitive to grain alcohols).

 Like I mentioned already I am using potato vodka.
 If you don't need to worry about grains you can use whatever vodka you want.
 I think a rum or other alcohol would produce a very good flavor as well.